GlobalFishingWatch/paper-industrial-activity/README.md

 Follow these steps to turn your repo into an installable python package:
 1. Setup and activate the conda environment.
-2. Build your environment then use `pip install -e .[all]`.
+2. Build your environment then use `pip install -e .`.
 This will create a folder titled `pkg.egg-info` and will allow you to access the code within your `pkg` folder from outside of that folder.

 # How to run things